-Areas of Expertise: Machine Learning, Data Assimilation/Optimization, Uncertainty Quantification, Computational Fluid Dynamics, Hemodynamics, Turbulence
+Areas of Expertise: Scientific Machine Learning, Data Assimilation, Bayesian Inference, CFD, Uncertainty Quantification, Optimization, Hemodynamics, Turbulence.

-Dr. Wang’s current research focuses on data-enabled, physics-based computational modeling for a number of physical systems, including turbulent flows, cardiovascular/cerebrovascular flows, intracranial system, and other computational-mechanics problems.
+Dr. Wang’s research focuses on data-driven/augmented computational modeling, which broadly revolves around physics-informed machine learning, Bayesian data assimilation, and uncertainty quantification.
 The main idea is to develop accurate physics-based computational models by leveraging available data from high-fidelity simulations, experiments, and clinical measurements using advanced data assimilation and machine learning techniques.
-Moreover, he is also interested in quantifying and reducing uncertainties associated with the developed computational models.
+Moreover, he is also interested in quantifying and reducing uncertainties associated with the computational models.